Native Americans built palisades to protect towns in Tidewater Virginia

 The first fortified sites in Virginia were constructed by Native Americans who built wooden walls ("palisades") around their towns.
-Tree trunks and large branchs were aligned to encircle the houses in a town, providing a defensive barrier.
+Tree trunks and large branches were aligned to encircle the houses in a town, providing a defensive barrier.
 The palisades were designed for tribal conflicts that used bows-and-arrow technology.

 Starting in 1607 at Jamestown, the English colonists initiated the construction of similar fortifications.
 The English desired protection against both the Native Americans and a potential attack by European ships armed with cannon.
 The colonists expected that if a Spanish ship ever sailed upstream past Hog Island, it would be coming to eliminate the English colony rather than to trade and exchange pleasantries.